WE ARE NOMURA

 In 2022 and 2023, he provided creative direction for the entertainment event "Anime Village at City Walk" held in Jeddah, Saudi Arabia.
 Yamada says that his success in the Middle East, which was previously an unknown world, gave him great confidence.

-Yamada: “Even if we come from different countries, we all have the same desire to feel excited and excited.If we stick to the entertainment concept design that we believe in, it will appeal to people from different cultural backgrounds, just as I was fascinated by American theme parks when I was a child.”
-I was deeply moved because I could feel how happy they were.
+Yamada: "Even if we're from different countries, we all share the same desire to be excited and thrilled.
+I was deeply moved to see that by sticking to the entertainment concept design I believe in, I can make people from different cultures happy, just as I was enchanted by American theme parks as a child.

-I feel that the spatial implementation of content such as Japanese manga still has potential in regions other than Asia.
-Bringing smiles to people's faces across borders while being considerate of each person's cultural background is exactly what I want to do.
-When people smile, conflicts don't occur.
-It's also very rewarding in the sense of seeing how far the entertainment concept design skills I've cultivated up until now can be applied."
+I feel that there is still a lot of potential in spatial implementation of Japanese manga and other content outside of Asia.
+Making people smile across borders while also taking into consideration each cultural background is exactly what I want to do.
+When people are smiling, there are no conflicts.
+I feel that this is very rewarding, in the sense that it allows me to see how far the entertainment concept design skills I have cultivated up to now can be applied."

 Yamada says that he would like to continue working on creating spaces that are exciting and exciting.
 Let me draw a picture of the future like this.

-And again, I think the appeal and potential of NOMURA lies in the fact that people with a wide range of knowledge can combine their collective efforts to create spaces that would never be possible on their own.
-That is also the reason why I continue to work at this company.”
+And to reiterate, I think the appeal and potential of NOMURA lies in the fact that people with a wide range of knowledge can pool their strengths to create spaces that one person could never have created alone.
+That is also the reason why I am still with this company."

-In order to pass on NOMURA 's DNA to the next generation, Yamada will continue to do his best to create exciting spaces based on his unwavering desire to "entertain and surprise people."
-Masu.
+In order to pass on the DNA of NOMURA to the next generation, Yamada will continue to do his best to create exciting spaces, centered on his unwavering desire to "entertain and amaze people."

 *The contents are as of December 2023.